komodorio/mlops-workshop/README.md

 ## Chapter 7: Everything together, at once

 Skip this step if you trust it will work, because it will run long.
+It would be good to delete all runs of small dataset from "finger-counting" experiment, to not compete for best model chooser.

 ```shell
 kubectl cp C7S1-ray-tune-large.py workshop-helper-pod:/data/scripts/